MJClarke93/Up2Date/README.md

   3. Generate your Twitter API keys at: https://developer.twitter.com/en/apps/ and your News API key at: https://newsapi.org/

-  4. Create an .env file inside the app folder and add your keys like this (and add '.env' to your .gitignore):
+  4. Create an .env file inside the app folder and paste your keys like this:

      ```shell
      CONSUMER_KEY=yourkey